Competition Classes

 Development:

-• Three F1 in Schools Cars (two for racing, one for display)
+Three STEM Racing Cars (two for racing, one for display) that are 3D Printed.

 Professional:

-• Three F1 in Schools Cars (two for racing, one for display)
+Three STEM Racing Cars (two for racing, one for display) manufactured with CNC router.

 The Car: